Tausand-dev/PyAbacus/README.md

 ```
 This will allow you to build the documentation using Sphinx.

+### Editing version number
+When a new version is created, the new numbering should be updated in the following files:
+- docs/source/conf.py
+- pyAbacus/\_\_init__.py
+- setup.cfg

 ### Building docs
 Go to the `docs` folder and run
 ```